Tell us about your production challenge

 In 2009, billionaire Stanley Ho made the winning bid for a giant white truffle weighing 3.3 pounds during an auction.
 Price: $330,000.
 Looking at the price, there’s no need to explain why truffles are called the diamonds of the kitchen.
 After harvesting, they are selected to be sold fresh or processed to make truffle products such as truffle cream.
 Truffle processing involves cleaning, cutting, grinding, cooking, packaging, and sterilizing.

-Which truffle cream equipment do you need?
+Which truffle cream technology do you need?

 Autoclave Steam Sterilizer Machine for Ready Meals